Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 Spellhold
 - Minotaur Horn - need both to get to the apparition's tests
-- Sapphire Stone (MISC8Y), Opal Stone (MISC8W), Ruby Stone (MISC8X) - use these on the portal to summon enemies for some checks
+- Sapphire Stone, Opal Stone, Ruby Stone - use these on the portal to summon enemies for some checks
-- Hand of Dace (MISC9A), Kurtulmak's Crystal Shard (MISC8Z) - needed to get deeper into Spellhold
+- Hand of Dace, Kurtulmak's Crystal Shard - needed to get deeper into Spellhold
-- Mind Flayer Painting (MISCAO), Troll Painting (MISCAQ), Umberhulk Painting (MISCAP), Djinni Painting (MISCAR) - opens some doors in Spellhold
+- Mind Flayer Painting, Troll Painting, Umberhulk Painting, Djinni Painting - opens some doors in Spellhold

 City of Caverns
-- Magical Rope - needed to leave
+- Magical Rope - needed to leave for the Underdark
 - Sekolah's Tooth - optionally used for quests, needed to speak with the rebels
 - Rebel's Orb - optionally used for quests, needed to speak with the rebels
-- Sahuagin Treasury Key - Open Sahuagin treasury in the Royal Throne Room
+- Sahuagin Treasury Key - Opens the locked cache in the Royal Throne Room

 Underdark
 - Book of Rituals - needed for Vithal to do his rituals
 - Light Gem - needed to reach Adalon
 - Elder Brain Blood, Eyestalk of an Elder Orb, Kuo-toa's Blood - need one of the three for Ardulace

-*Due to the time-locked nature of the Ust Natha quests, the Despana Treasury Key and Dragon Eggs are not in the multiworld so get them & use them the vanilla way
+*Due to the time-locked nature of the Ust Natha quests, the Despana Treasury Key and Dragon Eggs are not in the multiworld so get them & use them the vanilla way.

 Chapter 6
 - Rhynn Lanthorn - to unlock chapter 7

-## What do you mean by "violence is an alternative" or "if you chose violence"?

-Some quest can be optionally "completed" by killing the NPCs involved. e.g. you can kill the Trademeet genies instead of finding their Ihtafeer.
-Violence tends to lock you out of quests and is not recommended.
-If you choose the path of violence, you should mark the checks as if you completed the quest without violence.
+Chapter 7
+- Talisman of Rillifane, Golden Goblet of Life, Moonblade - put all 3 on the altar in the Temple of Rillifane to summon the avatar
+- Stone Harp & Stone Horn - need these to interact with the statues in the palace to proceed to the Tree of Life

+*the Tree's acorns are not in the multiworld so get them & use them the vanilla way.